Advertisement

 Therefore, it is important to inquire at your dental office about specific costs and financing options.

 Do not dismiss the oral health costs, either.
-Apart from its purely esthetic aspects, gingival sculpting also has health benefits.
+Apart from its purely aesthetic aspects, gingival sculpting also has health benefits.
 For instance, removing excess gum tissue can reduce deep gum pockets, which can harbor harmful bacteria that can contribute to infection and gum disease in the form of gingivitis or periodontitis.
 These forms of gum disease have been further linked to heart disease, diabetes and respiratory problems.